kylekrieg/13colonies/README.md

 sudo apt-get install sqlite3
 ```

-At the terminal command prompt User (pi) type the following to create a database named qsos and drop you into the database server.
+At the terminal command prompt User (pi) type the following to create a database named *13colonies* and drop you into the database server.

 ```
-sqlite3 qsos
+sqlite3 13colonies
 ```

 Now we need to create some tables within the qsos database.